AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 ## Congratulations!

 You just used the event-driven Adobe Client Data Layer and Experience Platform Launch to collect data page data from an AEM Site and send it to Adobe Analytics.

+### Next Steps

+Check out the following tutorial to learn how to use the event-driven Adobe Client Data layer to [track clicks of specific components on an Adobe Experience Manager site](track-clicked-component.md).